perfsonar/docs/pwa_configure.rst

 * activehosts_url: should always point to http://ps1.es.net:8096/lookup/activehosts.json unless you know a different global registry.
 * query: This query is passed to all sLS instances that are member of the global registry.
 For more detail on sLS query, please refer to `sLS API Spec <https://github.com/esnet/simple-lookup-service/wiki/APISpec#query>`_

-So, the above sample datasource entry instructs mca-cache service to pull all service records (used to construct "hosts" for MCA) from the global lookup service (ps1.es.net) with community registered to "OSG".
+So, the above sample datasource entry instructs mca-cache service to pull all service records (used to construct "hosts" for PWA) from the global lookup service (ps1.es.net) with community registered to "OSG".
 If you don't want any hosts from OSG, simply remove this section, or update the label and group-communities to something other than OSG.

 As you may find in the default ``/etc/pwa/index.js``, you can list as many datasources as you want.
 Make sure to use a unique key, and label.